-Coffee beans need to be degassed after roasting.
+Why Fresh Coffee Beans Make Such a Difference?Coffee beans need to be degassed after roasting.
 During degassing, the coffee flavour attributes starts to rise, peaking at 1 to 3 weeks after roasting.
-This explains why coffee beans require some time to settle for the most prominent flavour to be extracted.
+This explains why coffee beans require some time to settle in order to extract the most prominent flavour.
 During this period, the taste and aroma of coffee will change moderately.
-It is always fun to experiment the slight variations in taste and aroma, and finding out the best coffee you like within the degassing period after roasting.
+It is always fun to experiment the slight variations in taste and aroma, and find out the best coffee you like within the degassing period.

 You can find the roast date printed on each package.